Bicep Curl vs Hammer Curl vs Reverse Curl: Which One Is Better

 3. Reverse Curl

-Reverse bicep curls can be your secret weapon in your quest to build a bigger biceps and forearm.
+Reverse bicep curls can be your secret weapon to build a bigger bicep and forearm.
 The dumbbell reverse curl is a variation of the standard dumbbell biceps curl.
-In which you hold the dumbbells with your palms facing down (overhead grip).
+You hold the dumbbells with your palms facing down (overhead grip).

 A pronounced grip will engage the brachioradialis and other forearm muscles to a greater extent.
 This also helps to improve grip strength and forearm and bicep development.